Ironhead Gallon

-Deshawntee "Ironhead" Gallon (born January 18, 1994) is an American football strong safety for the Ottawa Redblacks of the Canadian Football League (CFL).
+Deshawntee "Ironhead" Gallon (born January 18, 1994) is an American former professional football safety.
 He played college football at Georgia Southern.

 Professional career

 Arizona Cardinals

 Gallon signed with the Arizona Cardinals as an undrafted free agent on May 2, 2017.
 He was waived on September 2, 2017.

 Philadelphia Eagles

 Gallon was signed by the Philadelphia Eagles on August 27, 2018.
 He was waived on September 1, 2018.

 Ottawa Redblacks

 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Gallon chose to opt-out of his contract with the Ottawa Redblacks on September 3, 2020.
 He re-signed with the team on November 2, 2020.
 He was released by the Redblacks on June 24, 2021, and re-signed again on July 5.
+He was released on July 29, 2021.

-Personal
+Personal life

 As a big fan of former New Orleans Saints' running back Craig "Ironhead" Heyward, Gallon's mother’s ex-husband began calling him "Ironhead" as a child.
 During his time at Georgia Southern friends and teammates also began calling him "Ironhead".